cattle-ops/terraform-aws-gitlab-runner/CHNAGELOG.md

 and this project adheres to [Semantic Versioning](http://semver.org/).

 ## [Unreleased]
+### Added
+- Added an option to allow gitlab runner instance to create service linked roles, by default enabled.

 ## [1.3.0] - 2018-08-08
 - Add option to run runners in public subnet